If you find our content useful, please consider donating.

 Read about how vaporisation works.

 Eating is probably the easiest and safest way to consume cannabis.
-However, eating cannabis is not without dangers: new users anticipate similar timing and effects to when they are vaping/smoking/inhaling, but the effects take much longer (up to 2 hours) when consuming edibles.
+However, eating cannabis is not without dangers: users anticipate similar timing and effects to when they are vaping/smoking/inhaling, but the effects take much longer (up to 2 hours) when consuming edibles.
 Therefore, it’s tempting to re-dose before the high comes on.
 Be patient: if the first dose wasn't strong enough, try a higher dose another day.
 Re-dosing is the easiest way to overdose!
 People normally feel that edibles give them a “body high,” this is because the compounds in cannabis are slightly altered by the stomach, intestine and liver.

 Cannabis can be inhaled through a pipe or a bong.
 While it's less harmful than smoking, it is easier to inhale greater quantities of smoke.
 Users should be careful not to breathe too deeply in order to regulate their high.
 Bongs with ice catchers can reduce the irritation of the throat as the ice cools down the smoke.

 Smoking cannabis is the most common way to consuming cannabis, even though it’s the unhealthiest.
 This method increases the probability of developing lung cancer because burning cannabis (with or without tobacco) creates toxins associated with cancer.
 In Europe, cannabis is often mixed with a much deadlier companion: tobacco.
 Adding tobacco to your cannabis increases the chances of throat irritation, and also increases the risks of cancer and dependence.
+We recommend to avoid smoking cannabis, but if you do instead of using tobacco you could use herbal smoking blends without nicotine and other toxins found in tobacco.

 Every time you try a new strain, or use a different supplier, smoke a smaller dose than you are used to, so you can notice variations in the effects and potency of the drug (we define potency as the amount of active ingredient required to produce a desired effect).